varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 the online documentation at https://www.varnish-cache.org/docs/ .

-Starting with Varnish 4.0, each VCL file must start by declaring its version with a special "vcl 4.0;" marker at the top of the file.
+Starting with Varnish 4.0, each VCL file must start by declaring its version with "vcl X.Y;" marker at the top of the file.
+See more about this under Versioning below.

 Operators